 While the text component of a data set will always be the central object of the analysis, associated metadata points (e.g. demographic details of survey respondents) can be used to split out a master data file.

 This will allow you to build multiple comparisons using the same data, to get a 360° view of your audience.

 In the example below, we can build at least four unique comparisons using this single data set.
 In each case, the text being analyzed is the same, but it is grouped differently, based on one gender, age, and location.

 Creating splits in bulk

 E.g. creating a unique data set for each region from which you've received survey responses.

 Bulk splitting can be used to create a maximum of 20 data sets at once.

-Within the relevant project folder, select the checkbox next to the dataset you want to split.
+In the Customer Dashboard, within the relevant project folder, select the tick box next to the dataset you want to split.